-- 2. Update signCounter in user's record with - a.assertion.TAG_UAFV1_AUTH_ASSERTION.TAG_UAFV1_SIGNED_DATA.SignCounter - 2. if a.assertion.TAG_UAFV1_AUTH_ASSERTION contains a different object than TAG_UAFV1_SIGNED_DATA as first element, then follow the rules specific to that object. - 6. if a.assertion doesn't contain an object of type TAG_UAFV1_AUTH_ASSERTION, then skip this assertion (as in this UAF v1 only TAG_UAFV1_AUTH_ASSERTION is defined). - 7.
+- 2. if a.assertion.TAG_UAFV1_AUTH_ASSERTION CONtains a different object than TAG_UAFV1_SIGNED_DATA as first element, then follow the rules specific to that object. - 6. if a.assertion doesn't contain an object of type TAG_UAFV1_AUTH_ASSERTION, then skip this assertion (as in this UAF v1 only TAG_UAFV1_AUTH_ASSERTION is defined). - 7.
 Treat this assertion a as positively verified. - 6.
-Process all positively verified authentication assertions
+Process all positively verified authentication assertions a.